kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 1.  open browser, navigate to the targetPage.html, prepare a Test Object that selects the `<button id='myButton'>` element, makes sure the page is opened.

-2. TC1 creates a variable named `myButtonWebElement` to which assigned an `org.openqa.selenium.WebElement` object that refers to the `<button id='myButton'>` element in the page.
+2. TC1 creates a variable named `myButtonWebElement` which is type of `org.openqa.selenium.WebElement`, refers to the `<button id='myButton'>` element in the HTML DOM.

 3. TC1 intentionally waits for 5 seconds.

 4. On the other hand, in the opened browser, at 3 seconds after the page load, the `<button id='myButton'>` in blue color is removed.
-And a new `<button id='myButton'>` in grey color is created and inserted into the page.
+Then a new `<button id='myButton'>` in grey color is created.

 5. After 5 seconds of wait, TC1 calls `myButtonWebElement.click()`.
 At this call, a `StaleElementReferenceException` will be thrown.